streamfold/pyrotel/README.md

 If you set the option `debug_log` to `["traces"]`, or the environment variable `ROTEL_DEBUG_LOG=traces`, then rotel will log a summary to the log file `/tmp/rotel-agent.log` each time it processes trace spans.
 You can add also specify *metrics* to debug metrics.

+## FAQ

+### Do I need to call `rotel.stop()` when I exit?

+In most deployment environments you do not need to call `rotel.stop()` and it is **generally recommended that you don't**.
+Calling `rotel.stop()` will terminate the running agent on a host, so any further export calls from OTEL instrumentation will fail.
+In a multiprocess environment, such as
+_gunicorn_, terminating the Rotel agent from one process will terminate it for all other processes.
+On ephemeral deployment platforms, it is usually fine to leave the agent running until the compute instance, VM/container/isolate, terminate.

 ## Community

 Want to chat about this project, share feedback, or suggest improvements?
 Join our [Discord server](https://discord.gg/reUqNWTSGC)!
 Whether you're a user of this project or not, we'd love to hear your thoughts and ideas.
 See you there! 🚀